Homewood-Flossmoor High School: Music

-H-F's Music Department includes three core programs: band, orchestra, and choir.
+H-F's music department includes three core programs: band, orchestra, and choir.
 As well as ensembles of these programs, additional classes are offered at HF, such as AP Music Theory, Industry of Music, and Guitar Ensembles.
 Band, orchestra, and choir ensembles each take turns touring a foreign country once every year, during spring break.
 Each program consists of multiple ensembles, curricular and extra-curricular.

-Band: Students enrolled in the band program participate in one of three ensembles: Concert Band, Wind Ensemble (Honors), or Symphonic Band (Honors).
+Students enrolled in the band program participate in one of three ensembles: Concert Band, Wind Ensemble (Honors), or Symphonic Band (Honors).
 Percussionists are placed in Concert Band Percussion Ensemble or Honors Percussion Ensemble.
 Extra-curricular programs are the music pit orchestra, jazz ensemble, and jazz combos.
 Band students have the opportunity to audition to participate in the Illinois Music Educators Association (ILMEA) annual festival honors ensembles.
-H-F's Viking Jazz Ensemble was one of few ensembles in the state selected to perform at the Illinois Music Educators Association 2018 Conference.
+H-F's Viking Jazz Ensemble was one of few ensembles in the state selected to perform at the Illinois Music Educators Association 2018 Conference, and will perform at the Illinois Music Educators Association 2025 Conference.
 All musicians in the H-F band program come together to form Viking Marching Band.

-Orchestra: The orchestra program has three ensembles: Chamber Orchestra, Sinfonia Strings (Honors), and Viking Orchestra (Honors).
+The orchestra program has three ensembles: Chamber Orchestra, Sinfonia Strings (Honors), and Viking Orchestra (Honors).
 Students in all ensembles can also participate in the pit orchestra, as well as audition for ILMEA honors ensembles.

-Choir: Choir has three ensembles: Bel Canto Choir, Concert Choir (Honors), and Viking Choir (Honors).
+Choir has two ensembles: Concert Choir (Honors) and Viking Choir (Honors).
 Students can also audition for Viking Ensemble (an extra-curricular small ensemble) or for ILMEA ensembles.

 Drama

 H-F's drama programs involve both curricular offerings and co-curricular productions.
 Five courses make up the curricular program: Acting, Theatre Production, Advanced Theatre Performance, Technical Theatre I, and Technical Theatre II.

 The H-F Theatre Department has won 17 State Championships in Drama, alone.

-International Thespian Society Troupe #2062:The International Thespian Society (ITS) is an honor society for high schooltheatre students.
-This organization's chapter promotes theatre quality at Homewood-Flossmoor.
+The International Thespian Society (ITS) is an honor society for high school theatre students.
+This organization's chapter, International Thespian Society Troupe #2062, promotes theatre quality at Homewood-Flossmoor.
 Students who are involved in Homewood-Flossmoor productions of the Children's Play, Contest Play, Group Interpretation, High School Play, Leaders in Theatre Ensemble, Musical, New Faces, and Reader's Theatre are awarded points.
 Activities of the group include monthly meetings, improving the theatre, attending plays and participating in festivals.

 H-F's drama programs involve both curricular offerings and co-curricular productions.
 H-F produces seven Mainstage shows in a school year.
 H-F holds the Illinois record for State Championships in Drama, with 17 State Championships.
 H-F also holds the record for top three finishes in Drama and Group Interpretation.
 HF also has 3 State Championships in Group Interpretation.